Focus your energy on what really matters.

-The light in your buildings can promote health, or harm it.
-Take steps to ADD to your health via your indoor light sources.
+The light in buildings can promote health, or harm it.
+Take steps to improve the healthful properties of indoor light sources.

 Sick buildings make people less healthy.
 Become educated about buildings and their health.
 Sleep, thyroid, gut health, blood sugar, and more are affected by building health.

-But for most people, improving gut health can be as simple as take 1-3 proven supplements, cleaning up your diet, and improving the circadian rhythm!
+For most people, improving gut health can be as simple as take 1-3 proven supplements, cleaning up your diet, and improving the circadian rhythm.

 What’s Happening In The Gut

 When the symbiotic relationship in our gut microbiome begins to fail, it can be very, very uncomfortable.
 These are living organisms living inside us, digesting our food, and affecting our tissues, nervous system, hormones, and even emotions.

 Improving the health of your gut is incredibly important for long-term health.

 Don’t wait to address your gut health.
 You can 1) incorporate gut supplements, 2) improve your diet, or 3) focus on elements that indirectly improve gut health (light, sleep, movement, environment).

 One of the most consistently beneficial practices found in health research.